netcon-consulting/clearswift-external-commands/add_tag/README.md

 add_tag.py V6.1.0
 =================

-Add tags in address and subject headers, text and html bodies and calendar objects.
+Add tags in address and subject headers, text and HTML bodies and calendar objects.

 ## Parameters
 * address_tag (string): address tag for from, to and cc headers (empty for disabling address tagging)